Imdad Ullah Bosal: Early life and education

+He got his early education from FG High School for Boys, Islamabad.
+Imdad attended Cadet College Hasan Abdal.
 He holds a master's degree in Political Economy of Development from School of Oriental and African Studies (SOAS), University of London.
-He also holds a master's degree in Public Policty from University of Oxford.
+He also holds a master's degree in Public Policy from University of Oxford.

 Career in civil service

-Imdad Ullah Bosal qualified Central Superior Services exam in 1994 and got allocation in District Management Group (now Pakistan Administrative Service).
+Imdad Ullah Bosal qualified Central Superior Services exam in 1994 and got allocation in District Management Group (now Pakistan Administrative Service) and belongs to 23rd Common Training Program.

 He joined Pakistan Administrative Service on November 19, 1995.
+His date of retirement or superannuation from the civil service is June 13, 2032.

-During his career in civil service, he has served as Federal Secretary of Industries and Production Division, Special Secretary and Additional Secretary in Finance Division, Additional Secretary in Economic Affairs Division, Principal Secretary to Chief Minister of Punjab, and Secretary (Implementation) to Chief Minister of Punjab.
+During his career in civil service, he has served as Federal Secretary of Industries and Production Division, Special Secretary, Additional Secretary (Expenditure), Additional Secretary (Banking, Investment & Inter-Governmental Finance) in Finance Division in years 2020 to 2022, Additional Secretary in Economic Affairs Division, Principal Secretary to Chief Minister of Punjab, and Secretary (Implementation) to Chief Minister of Punjab.

-He was posted as Chief Secretary, Government of Khyber Pakhtunkhwa on Feb 2, 2023.
+He was posted as Chief Secretary, Government of Khyber Pakhtunkhwa on 2 February 2023.
+He served in this capacity until 22 March 2023.

+He was posted as Finance Secretary on May 18, 2023.

 His other career appointments include Commissioner Lahore, Commissioner Rawalpindi, District Coordination Officer Rawalpindi (Sep 2008 to Feb 2011), Deputy Secretary, Additional Secretary, and Special Secretary in Finance Department, Government of the Punjab, and Additional Secretary in Health Department, Government of the Punjab.